ericfields/slack-coup/README.md

 Any player can perform any action, at any time.
 However, if that player does not have a card that supports the action, the player can lose a card if another player decides to `challenge` their action.

+You can check the status of the game as follows:

+* `status`			- View each player's number of coins, their revealed cards, and whether or not they are still in the game.
+* `cards`				- View your remaining (hidden) cards.
+You will be sent a direct message describing what cards you have.
+Can also say `check`.

 Once the game has started, the following actions Can only be performed:

 * `income`								- Take one coin from the treasury.
 Can be performed by anyone.
 Cannot be blocked or challenged.